Szzzzzzzzzzzz/Sprinters/README.md

 ### Ver 2.06 Iteration 2
 13/9/2020
-Put the information of Hepatitis B into the 'Vaccination Information' in the Children Vaccination page.
+Put the information of Hepatitis B into the 'Vaccination Information' part in the Children Vaccination page.
 ### Ver 2.05 Iteration 2
 10/9/2020
 Insert Indian timeline and Australian timeline